kubernetes/community/contributors/design-proposals/api-machinery/admission-control-webhooks.md

 They are particularly needed for Custom Resources, where they can supplement the validation and defaulting provided by OpenAPI.
 Therefore, the webhooks will be moved or copied to genericapiserver for 1.9.

 ## Support for Aggregated API Servers

 Webhooks should work with Custom Resources on Aggregated API Servers.

 Aggregated API Servers should watch apiregistraton on the main APIserver, and should identify webhooks with rules that match any of their resources, and call those webhooks.

 For example a user might install a WEbhook that adds a certain annotation to every single object.
 Aggregated APIs need to support this use case.

+We will build the dynamic admission stack into the generic apiserver layer to support this use case.

 ## Moving Built-in Admission Controllers